thebrewery-craft-templates/nodejs-cloud-code/README.md

-Welcome to the private repo of your application.
+## Welcome to the private repo of your application.
 Let's start brewing!

-##### Developing of the Cloud Code
+##### Cloud Code development

 `./cloud/main.js` is the root file which we import on Craft's cloud. **Don't change the name of the cloud directory nor move it**, or else your Cloud Code will not run properly.

 ##### Hosting your website

 `public/` is the directory in which you can put your `html`, `css`, `js`, `images` files, in case you want to host your app website on Craft for example :)
+For example, you can add your Reacat app bundle or build on it.

 ##### Deploying to Craft